fredriksa/DifficultyScaler/readme.md

 To enable adventuring, a restriction has been set for how many blocks a player can break within a raid.
 This restriction does not apply to valuable blocks such as iron ore.
 The idea is to restrict the power of strip mining while pushing the player to go towards cave exploration.

 Enemies will deal more damage during a raid.
 They are more likely to slow you as well.
 On top of that, zombies do not burn in daylight and other misc. modifications have been added to make the raid more exciting.
-As a reward, the player will valuables at an increased rate.
+As a reward, the player will find valuables at an increased rate.

 Commands:
 - !raid join #name
   - Joins (or creates) raid identified by #name.
 E.g. !raid join 123
 - !raid leave
     - Leaves current raid.
-Leaving raid mid raid results in instantaneous death.
+Leaving raid while it's ingoing results in instantaneous death.
 - !raid start
     - Starts the raid you are currently part of.
 Only the leader may start a raid.

-Good to know:

-- It's not possible to set a spawn location in the raid world.

-- Raids will never begin in a water location.

 ## Server-wide voting